SAP-samples/cloud-cap-samples-java/README.md

 # Overview

-This sample uses **Spring Boot** as an application framework.
+This sample demonstrates how to write [*CAP Java applications*](http://cap.cloud.sap/java) in combination with the [*Spring Boot*](https://spring.io/projects/spring-boot) framework.
 Although CAP Java applications aren't required to build on Spring Boot, it’s the first choice of framework, as it’s seamlessly integrated.

-The **domain models** are defined using **[CDS entity definitions](https://cap.cloud.sap/docs/cds/cdl#entity-and-type-definitions)**.
-By default, data is stored in an in-memory or optionally a file-based **SQLite** database.
-Once productively deployed to the SAP Cloud Platform, you can easily switch to **SAP HANA**.
+By default, data is stored in an in-memory or optionally a file-based *SQLite* database.
+Once productively deployed to the SAP Cloud Platform, you can easily switch to *SAP HANA*.

-The data is exposed using **[CDS Service Models](https://cap.cloud.sap/docs/cds/cdl#services)**.
-The **OData V4 protocol adapter** translates the CDS service models into corresponding OData schemas and maps the incoming OData requests to the corresponding CDS services.
+*Domain modelling* is achieved using [*CDS entity definitions*](https://cap.cloud.sap/docs/cds/cdl#entity-and-type-definitions).
+The public API of CAP services is defined by [*CDS service models*](https://cap.cloud.sap/docs/cds/cdl#services).
+Eventually, that data is exposed using the *OData V4* protocol.

-Custom **busines logic** is implemented in by so called **[custom event handlers](https://cap.cloud.sap/docs/get-started/in-a-nutshell#adding-custom-logic)**, while most **CRUD requests** are served out-of-the-box.
+Custom business logic is implemented by so called [*custom event handlers*](https://cap.cloud.sap/docs/get-started/in-a-nutshell#adding-custom-logic), while most *CRUD requests* are served out-of-the-box.

-A **Fiori UI** is added using predefined SAP Fiori Elements templates. **[Fiori annotations](https://cap.cloud.sap/docs/guides/fiori/#fiori-annotations)** add information to the service definitions, on how to render the data.
+A [*SAP UI5*](https://sapui5.hana.ondemand.com) based frontend uses predefined SAP Fiori Elements templates. [*Fiori annotations*](https://cap.cloud.sap/docs/guides/fiori/#fiori-annotations) add information to the service definitions, on how to render the data.

 # Demonstrated Features